 6. Pensions

-- The highest pensions are no longer fully indexed.
+- The highest pensions will be no longer fully indexed.

 - Reform bonus-malus system: